ivlin/ReWordify/README.md

 Html5

 #Plans for the Future
-Paragraph and Page converting coming soon!
-(We are currently limited by Big Huge Thesaurus's API limit of 100 words per day) Better Grammar Check!
+- Paragraph and Page converting coming soon!
+(We are currently limited by Big Huge Thesaurus's API limit of 100 words per day)
+- Better Grammar Check!
+- Prettier Slider!
+- More Code!
+- Better sources!